Understanding Editorial Feedback, Edit Requests, and Writer Grading Rubrics

 In an edit request, editors must give a detailed explanation of the unsatisfactory elements of the article and advise the writer on how to fix the issues.

 Before you submit an edit request, make sure you have reviewed the entire article and provided all requested edits in one comment.
-You can also use this resource to format your edit requests/feedback.
+You can also use this resource to format your edit requests and feedback.

 Writers must incorporate the feedback into their assignment and resubmit the article within 24 hours.
 A failure to apply editorial feedback to an assignment and submit it within the given time frame may result in a loss of writing privileges and nonpayment.

 Writer Grading Rubrics

 Editors may be required to submit a quick survey grading the writer and the specific assignment.

-These various surveys are used to collect better information about the quality of our writer pool.
+These various surveys are used to collect better information about the quality of our writers.
 We ask that you answer these questions honestly and as accurately as possible.
 In addition to the editors reviewing the writers they work with, our QA members will review the editors based on how well they edited the content.
 These performance ratings are visible to everyone working on the assignment inside the Comments widget.

 Writers should incorporate all feedback from editors into their content.
 In the event that a writer does not agree with the editor’s comments, they should continue to follow the editor’s instructions.
-Once the assignment is complete, the writer may submit a formal complaint.
+Once the assignment is complete, the writer may submit a formal complaint to the project manager listed on the assignment.

 In the event that a writer will not follow an editor’s direction, the editor should immediately notify their project manager with a detailed account of the event.